-5.1.2 File storage
+6.1.2 File Storage

-It is a file based storage and the data is stored in the files under a folder and It supports storing huge data into files.
+It is a file based storage and the data is stored in the files under a folder and it supports storing huge data into files.

-An application needs to design Key Value Storage and File Storage as a port interface in order to access the Key Value Storage and File storage features.
-After designing the persistency port interfaces, further configuration information will be provided during the deployment stage (Ex: storage location, database mapping to storage location, redundancy-crc, and redundancy M/N configurations, etc.)
+An application needs to design Key Value Storage and File Storage as a port interface in order to access the Key Value Storage and File Storage features.
+After designing the persistency port interfaces, further configuration information will be provided during the deployment stage (e.g. storage location, redundancy CRC, redundancy M out of N configurations, etc.)

-Based on the logging implementation inside persistency, the cluster can log the run time-related warnings errors and fatal information also error information can be informed to PHM.
+Based on the logging implementation inside persistency, the cluster can log the run time-related warnings errors and fatal problems can be reported to PHM.

-Note: AUTOSAR\SWS\Persistency does not specify the above details as it is an implementation specific
+Note: AUTOSAR_SWS_Persistency does not specify the above details as that is implementation specific.

-5.2 Example usage of KVS API
+6.2 Example usage of Key-Value Storage API

-Deploy the database in a specific location and map the short name of the database with location during deployment of the database.
+Deploy the Key-Value Storage in a specific location and map the short name of the Key-Value Storage with location during deployment of the Key-Value Storage.